arhanjain/dotfiles/README.md

 - find better suited colors for nvim hop (try to match the demo)
 - list all features & plugins in readme
 - update commands and shortcuts
+- change root dir for pyright
+- plugins to add
+  - hslens
+  - nvim asterisk
+- color correct venv for pure
+- fix packer not loading new plugins